bcgov/platform-developer-docs/src/docs/app-monitoring/Sysdig-Monitoring-Guidline-for-shared-services-and-apps.md

 #### Using PromQL

 The Prometheus Query Language (PromQL) is the standard for querying Prometheus metric data.
 PromQL is designed to allow the user to select and aggregate time-series data.
 And building a dashboard in Sysdig is heavily reliant on PromQL.
 The PromQL language is documented at [Prometheus Query Basics](https://prometheus.io/docs/prometheus/latest/querying/basics/).

-### Team Scope
+To start monitroing with Sysdig, please read [this documentation.](https://docs.developer.gov.bc.ca/sysdig-monitor-setup-team/)

 #### CPU: